 Withdrawal and Unofficial Withdrawal

-Students who officially or unofficially withdraw from classes after receiving state financial aid may be required to pay the funds back to the financial aid program(s).
-Unpaid amounts due will be referred to our Business office for collection.
-Students are ineligible for further financial aid until the previous funds are repaid.
+Students who officially or unofficially withdraw from classes after receiving state financial aid are not required to pay the funds back to the financial aid program(s) if they have started attendance for those classes.

 Additional Information